welpo/RAVPower-FileHub-SD-Backup/README.md

 If you are paranoid like me, you want to make a second copy to another drive.

-* create a folder in the top-lever folder of the drive called `fotobackup`
+* create a folder in the top-lever folder of the drive called `PhotoBackup`

 ---